Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Hollyoaks’ Carly Stenson has additionally reportedly been seen heading to Dancing On Ice auditions.

-Greatest recognized for taking part in Steph Cunningham on the Channel four collection, Stenson could be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.
+Finest recognized for taking part in Steph Cunningham on the Channel 4 collection, Stenson could be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.

 Jodie Prenger

-The actress and singer, who received musical competitors I’d Do Something in 2008, has appeared on the Greatest Loser, Pointless Celebrities and Let’s Dance for Comedian Aid in the previous.
+The actress and singer, who gained musical competitors I’d Do Something in 2008, has appeared on the Largest Loser, Pointless Celebrities and Let’s Dance for Comedian Aid in the previous.

 Wayne Bridge